 Lipofuscin is an age-pigment, brown-yellow in colour and present within the adrenals, liver, kidneys, the heart, the retina as well as nerve and ganglion cells.
-Lipofuscin accumulates in these organs and cells naturally as we age, but also at an increasing rate in the presence of oxidative stress from free radical damage.
+The lipofuscin accumulates in these organs and cells naturally as we age, but also at an increasing rate in the presence of oxidative stress from free radical damage.
 The greater their number the faster the ageing process accelerated, along with an earlier introduction of age-related disease (Terma, A., et al., 1990).

 Supplementation of bee pollen has shown to reduce lipofuscin within heart muscles as well as preventing its increase in the liver, brain and adrenal gland cells (Liu, X.L., et al., 1990).

 One of the bee pollens hydrophobic compounds bring about an antimicrobial benefit, showing a positive effect against Viridans Streptococci.
 There is a regional variant for the antimicrobial effect that bee pollen has, for instance in Turkey bee pollen was found to be antibacterial against 13 distinct strains of bacteria (Campos, M.G.R., et al., 2010).

 Pollen in the Treatment of Burn Wounds

-Bee pollen contains kaempferol, a substance that inhibits the activity of two specific enzymes, hyaluronidase and elastase, resulting in an increased strength of connective tissue and the sealing of blood vessels.
+Bee pollen contains kaempferol, a substance that inhibits the activity of two specific enzymes, hyaluronidase and elastase, resulting in increased strength of connective tissue and the sealing of blood vessels.

 Kaempferol has been shown to reduce pain and prevent the aggregation of platelets as well as reducing inflammatory swelling and improving circulation.

 Wounds often take even longer to heal when there is an underlining infection.
 Bee pollen, along with other bee products, has antimicrobial activities against bacteria that often affect post-burn wounds (Komosinska-Vassev, K., et al., 2015).